Lin-Manuel Miranda and Phillipa Soo play the leading role in the original line-up of Hamilton.

 What's new to stream for July 2020?

-Unhappy or expensive fans then turn to the Internet to record poorly recorded bootlegs of their favorite shows, which are notoriously disguised as "slime tutorials" to circumvent restrictions that prohibit the illegal recording and republishing of a show – and that's it and a controversial debate in itself, because actors and viewers alike know that you are not getting the show as intended.
+Unhappy or low-priced fans then turn to the Internet to receive poorly-recorded bootlegs of their favorite shows that are notoriously disguised as "slime tutorials" to circumvent restrictions that prohibit unlawful recording and republishing of a show – and that is a controversial debate in and of itself, because actors and viewers alike know that you won't get the show as intended.

 If they miraculously find a usable bootleg, it's probably 10% Hamilton and 90% a shaky iPhone shot of someone's head in 144p.

 At a time when we're all stuck and the theaters are closed, the production companies are forced to find new ways.
 Avenues like Disney Plus.
 And I cannot stress the value of this change enough.

 Art should be accessible.
 Sure, it's not that hard to see Hamilton anymore, but what about the next big show?
 What about the next "Hit Us All" hit that lands on Broadway?